Biden: Troops will stay in Afghanistan to evacuate Americans

 An Air Force unit arrived overnight that specializes in rapidly setting up and maintaining airfield operations, Kirby said.
 And he said Marines trained in evacuation support have continued to arrive and will assist in getting civilians onto flights.

-The top Republicans in the House and Senate, Rep. Kevin McCarthy and Sen. Mitch McConnell, asked Biden on Wednesday for a classified briefing with the “gang of eight” — the top Democrats and Republicans on the committees with jurisdiction over foreign affairs as well as House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer, McCarthy and McConnell.
+The top congressional Republicans, Rep. Kevin McCarthy and Sen. Mitch McConnell, asked Biden on Wednesday for a classified briefing with the “gang of eight” — the top Democrats and Republicans on the House and Senate intelligence committees as well as House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer, McCarthy and McConnell.

 McCarthy and McConnell said they want a briefing on the number of Americans still in Afghanistan and the plans to evacuate those outside of Kabul.
 Their letter prompted Pelosi spokesman Drew Hammill to tweet that she had already requested such a meeting.
 He also said House members will receive an unclassified telephone briefing Friday and an in-person briefing Tuesday.